Parts of Somerset have recently been identified as among the 3 most vulnerable areas to coastal flooding in England.

 • Uncertainty over the future of funding for the Somerset Rivers authority impacts on long-term proactive work to address the causes of flooding.

-Reimagining the Levels solutions to the flooding are identified in detail on page 11 of the Main Report (see above) but in essence it advocates:
+Reimagining the Levels solutions to the flooding are identified in detail on page 11 of the Main Report (above right) but in essence it advocates:

 • All new development should be ‘flood positive’, meaning that care is taken when identifying potential development sites so that less flood water is generated.